Estimated reading time: 5 minutes

-Since there are a variety of training programmes with flexible schedules they are also suitable for individuals who already work full time or have other time limiting commitments.
+Since there are various training programs with flexible schedules, they are also suitable for individuals who already work full time or have other time-limiting commitments.
 This means that you can also achieve training and certification at a steady pace, which some people find is a more appropriate choice for their lifestyle.

-The second major route into an HVAC career is an apprenticeship, which is offered nationwide by many different institutions including the Air-Conditioning Contractors of America and the United Association.
+The second major route into an HVAC career is an apprenticeship offered nationwide by many different institutions, including the Air-Conditioning Contractors of America and the United Association.

 In-class training will also be part of an apprenticeship schedule, which you will usually attend for a few days each week.
-This is typically held at a local college or trade school, where you will attend classes on important HVAC concepts, gain theoretical knowledge and learn about important laws, codes and regulations.
+This is typically held at a local college or trade school.
+You will attend classes on important HVAC concepts, gain theoretical knowledge and learn about important laws, codes, and regulations.

 How Long Does it Take to Complete an Apprenticeship?

 Apprenticeships can take anywhere from 2 to 5 years to complete.
-The exact duration depends on a range of factors including level of industry experience, local state regulations and licensing requirements.
+The exact duration depends on various factors, including the level of industry experience, local state regulations, and licensing requirements.

-In order to graduate as an apprenticeship, there are usually a certain amount of hours required to complete before being able to sit and pass the necessary HVAC certification exams and apply for licensing.
+To graduate as an apprenticeship, there are usually a certain amount of hours required to complete before sitting and passing the necessary HVAC certification exams and applying for licensing.

 Main Benefits of HVAC Apprenticeship

-An apprenticeship provides many benefits, it enables you to train, learn and earn all at the same time.
-You also have the advantage of being mentored by a master who is experienced in the field and being completely immersed in the HVAC industry is bound to provide a unique and valuable learning experience.
+An apprenticeship provides many benefits; it enables you to train, learn and earn all at the same time.
+You also have the advantage of being mentored by a master who is experienced in the field.
+Being completely immersed in the HVAC industry is bound to provide a unique and valuable learning experience.

-There are a number of HVAC training paths you can take that will help you in your pursuit of an HVAC career or starting a business, the one you choose is largely a question of personal preference and circumstance.
+You can take many HVAC training paths that will help you in your pursuit of an HVAC career or starting a business; the one you choose is largely a question of personal preference and circumstance.

-Vocational training at a college remains a popular choice and it is certainly the best route for those who want to gain a good balance of theoretical knowledge and hands-on experience to give themselves an advantage when looking for a suitable job.
+Vocational training at a college remains a popular choice.
+It is certainly the best route for those who want to gain a good balance of theoretical knowledge and hands-on experience to give themselves an advantage when looking for a suitable job.

-Graduation can be achieved in less than a year and after which you can pursue a rewarding career in the HVAC industry, whatever role that may be, or potential business route you may eventually want to follow.
+Graduation can be achieved in less than a year.
+After which, you can pursue a rewarding career in the HVAC industry, whatever role that may be, or potential business route you may eventually want to follow.